 With mass extinction upon us, some scientists are working on bringing certain species back from the dead.
 But their ability to do so raises ethical and practical issues.
 Are we playing God?
 Could this process go terribly wrong?
 Should we focus on conservation instead or in tandem with de-extinction?
 If we do de-extinct some species, which ones should we bring back?
-Three scientists, Michael Archer, Douglas McAuley and Susan Haig, all experts in the field of de-extinction, discuss the science, the progress and the ethical and practical concerns of bringing back to life some of the species that have gone extinct with Maria Armoudian.
+Three scientists, Michael Archer, Douglas McAuley, and Susan Haig, all experts in the field of de-extinction, discuss the science, the progress, and the ethical and practical concerns of bringing back to life some of the species that have gone extinct with Maria Armoudian.

 Maria Armoudian: Perhaps the best place to start is why we even have to consider de-extinction?

 Susan Haig: The world is facing unprecedented levels of extinction rates at this moment.
-In geological time, there’s never been a time in history where we have lost so many species at such a rapid rate, so I think that has spurred on people to be concerned.
+In geological time, there has never been a time in history where we have lost so many species at such a rapid rate, so I think that has spurred on people to be concerned.
 And with the advent of new technology, it is amazing what we can accomplish now with trying to bring species back, so I think the combination of the two has really set the stage for what is turning out to be a bit of a scientific revolution.

-Maria: I think it was in Nature you wrote a piece laying out what it means when we lose certain species and what’s behind them all, for example, the natural environment, what it provides for us, food, water, energy, and medicine, and yet we have a growing population.
+Maria: I think it was in Nature you wrote a piece laying out what it means when we lose certain species and what is behind them all, for example, the natural environment, what it provides for us, food, water, energy, and medicine, and yet we have a growing population.
 How would you describe this phenomenon?

 SH: Well, there are extinctions occurring in every part of the world.
 Climate change [and] human over-population are causing a lot of species to go extinct, and of course, there are natural extinctions.
 First of all, we don’t know all the species that went extinct, or are going extinct at the moment, because we don’t really have worldwide surveys of even the largest mammals you can think of.
 So we don’t know as much as [what is actually] happening.
 But at the same token, what we do know is really startling, and so I think that you can only imagine if it can be catastrophic to lose one species in an ecosystem.
 If you take the big experiment in Yellowstone National Park in Montana and Wyoming in the US where the big mammals, the wolves and the bears, got taken out, and it just wreaked havoc.
 In terms of the habitat change, the other species that had been prey animals to those species actually did worse without the predators, because the predators help keep their numbers in check.
 And those animals, when they thrived, they kept their habitat in check.
 So it could be sort of a cascading effect of even just losing one species.